-This season, Napoli believe they have their best team for years, coached by Rafa Benitez.
-They’re chasing a European place at present, although if it is going to happen, it will be the Europa League.
-They still have some way to go to match their golden period between 1986 and 1990 when Napoli won two Serie A titles and played in front of 70,000 people at every San Paolo home game.
-Today, the club’s average gate is barely 30,000 – somewhat down on last season, let alone the glory years.
+Napoli have been one of the most consistent teams in Serie A in recent years, but they still have some way to go to match their golden period between 1986 and 1990 when Napoli won two Serie A titles and played in front of 70,000 people at every San Paolo home game.
+Today, the club’s average gate is 33,000 – somewhat down on the glory years.

 In that period, 1984-1991, this deeply religious city – every cab is adorned with a rosary – found a new idol to rival the man upstairs, a squat Argentinian by the name of Diego Armando Maradona, the most revered number 10 since Pele and the perpetrator of the most memorable hand action since Michelangelo’s image of god reached out to give life to Adam, as recorded in the Sistine Chapel in Rome.